 This is an ideal excursion in Bagan when you feel like you’ve seen most of the temples (or at least enough) and also want to discover a bit more of the Myanmar countryside.
 Go by private car to Kyauk Gu Ohnmin cave temple that rarely sees foreign visitors.
 Continue to Pakkoku and visit a local slipper factory, the market, and see where the famous Pakkoku blankets are made.
 A private boat is ready for you at the jetty in Pakkoku for a leisurely two hour trip downriver while lunch is being served on board.
 In the afternoon your guide and driver will take you to see local village life in the dry zone and later in the day, visit a lacquer ware workshop in Myinkaba village.

 The Tharabar Gate Hotel is located in the most unique Archeological Site of South East Asia, the Ancient capital of the Burmese Empire, Old Bagan.
 Surrounded by more than 4000 ancient temples and Pagodas, you will be enchanted by the breathtaking views.
 The Hotel offers 84 luxury rooms including 4 Suites.
 Every room is decorated with teak floors and typical Burmese furniture.

-Simply a must-do when visiting Bagan.
-Early morning before sunrise you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
-The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are breathtakingly spectacular.
+One of the many highlights when visiting Myanmar is taking a hot air balloon ride.
+In the early morning, before sunrise, you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
+The mostly British balloon pilots are operating each balloon under the highest UK safety standards and the views you will get are breathtakingly spectacular.
 After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before taking you back to your hotel.